-After over 180 articles about Christianity, it’s reasoning and its terminology, I still haven’t done one specific to a commonly-used word: Sin.
+After over 180 articles about Christianity, its reasoning and its terminology, I still haven’t done one specific to a commonly-used word: Sin.
 Shame on me!
 Let’s fix that.

 Sin is Not Simply Bad Actions